-Analogue Digital

-P0 No picture received No picture received

-P1 Synchronisation with little picture content Only occasional blocks visible

-P2 Only large images (call sign etc.) Sufficient blocks to read call signs
+Analogue Digital P0 No picture received No picture received P1 Synchronisation with little picture content Only occasional blocks visible P2 Only large images (call sign etc.) perceivable Sufficient blocks to read call signs P3 Picture noisy but some detail resolved Some blocking P4 Picture slightly noisy, but with good detail and resolution Occasional blocking P5 Noise-free picture Solid picture

-perceivable perceivable

-P3 Picture noisy but some detail resolved Some blocking

-P4 Picture slightly noisy, but with good detail Occasional blocking

-and resolution

-P5 Noise-free picture Solid picture

 Log sheet: A log sheet has a format not smaller than A4, containing all information that is needed to judge the contacts made and claimed points.
-It consists of a standard cover sheet and data sheets for every individual band (see annex 3A).
+It consists of a standard cover sheet and data sheets for every individual band

-- 1. A standard cover sheet contains the essential information required to judge the contest entry.
-The following information shall be submitted: - o name and address of the (first) operator, - station call sign, - o IARU locator, - bands used, with the transmitted four-digit code group used for each band. - claimed score for each band.
+- A standard cover sheet contains the essential information required to judge the contest entry.
+The following information shall be submitted: - o name and address of the (first) operator, - o station call sign, - o IARU locator. - o bands used, with the transmitted four-digit code group used for each band, - claimed score for each band.